Kurlana Tampawardli helps Aboriginal or Torres Strait Island people who need help with accommodation while in Adelaide.

 Contact them directly on the phone number listed below or go to their web site for a call back.

-Streetlink offer a free and confidential youth health service that provides a safe place for young people aged 12 to 25, who are homeless or at risk of becoming homeless, to seek information and support, connection to services, or just chat with someone who cares.
-Streetlink provide various program including medical and alcohol and drug counselling.
+Streetlink Youth Health offers a free and confidential youth health service that provides a safe place for young people aged 12 to 25, who are homeless or at risk of becoming homeless, to seek information and support, connection to services, or just chat with someone who cares.
+Streetlink provides various programs including medical and alcohol and drug counselling.

 For more information please call (08) 8202 5950.